Code-Institute-Submissions/Geoskincare-Malaysia/README.md

       1. Add a shopping cart and checkout section.
       2. Back to top button in Products page.
+      3. Newsletter to inform customer our new products.

 - ### Technologies Used